-Based on the communication and data exchange that has occurred in real-time between the Parties, there will be an opportunity to review the use of the market-to-market process to verify it was an appropriate use of the M2M coordination process and subject to M2M settlement.
+Based on the communication and data exchange that has occurred in real-time between the Parties, there will be an opportunity to review the use of the M2M coordination process to verify it was an appropriate use of the M2M coordination process and subject to M2M settlement.
 The Parties will initiate the review as necessary to apply these conditions and settlements adjustments.
+The Parties will cooperate to review the data exchanged and used to determine M2M settlements and will mutually identify and resolve errors and anomalies in the calculations that determine the M2M settlements.